eloyhere/semantic-cpp/README.md

 ***
 **Guided by Jonathan Wakely**
 (GCC libstdc++ maintainer and ISO C++ committee member)
 ***

-**semantic-cpp** is a simple only(a header file with a cpp file), high-performance stream processing library for C++17 that combines the fluency of Java Streams, the laziness of JavaScript generators, the order mapping of MySQL indices, and the temporal awareness required for financial, IoT, and event-driven systems.
+**semantic-cpp** is a lightweight, high-performance stream processing library for C++17, consisting of a single header file paired with a separate implementation file.
+It blends the fluency of Java Streams, the laziness of JavaScript generators, the ordering capabilities reminiscent of database indices, and the temporal awareness essential for financial applications, IoT data processing, and event-driven systems.

-Key ideas that make it unique:
+Key distinguishing features:

-- Every element carries a Timestamp (a signed long long index that can be negative).
+- Every element is paired with a **Timestamp** (a signed `long long` index that may be negative).
-- Module is a non-negative unsigned long long used for counts and concurrency levels.
+- **Module** is an unsigned `long long` used for element counts and concurrency levels.
-- Streams are lazy until you materialise them with `.toOrdered()`, `.toUnordered()`, `.toWindow()`, or `.toStatistics()`.
+- Streams remain lazy until materialised via `.toOrdered()`, `.toUnordered()`, `.toWindow()`, or `.toStatistics()`.
-- After materialisation you can continue chaining – the library is deliberately “post-terminal” friendly.
+- Materialisation does not terminate the pipeline — further chaining is fully supported (“post-terminal” streams).
-- Full support for parallel execution, sliding/tumbling windows, and rich statistical operations.
+- Comprehensive parallel execution, sliding and tumbling windows, and advanced statistical operations.

 ## Why semantic-cpp?